ark-lang/ark-docs/functions.md

 ```

 As you can see, the first function took a function as a parameter.
 You can pass
-functions as first-class function pointers.This is useful when
+functions as first-class function pointers.
+This is useful when
 sorting lists, making callbacks, etc.

 ## Variadic Functions